 Ever had bad tenants?
 You aren't alone!
 They don't pay their rent on time.
 They cause neighbor complaints for noise or roach infestations.
 They owe you a small fortune in late fees.
 They let unauthorized people sublet.
 They terminate the lease early without telling you or paying the penalty.
 And when they leave... you realize you've rented to BAD TENANTS who clearly never owned a mop or knew how to use one.
 Frustrating??
 Definitely!!!
 And if you're a landlord or looking to become one, odds are you'll have some bad tenants of your own at some point.

-While we would LOVE to share the NAMES of our Worst Tenants... so we can warn the world not to rent to these people... we can't.
-But we have TONS of bad tenants photos and stories from our own experiences, and past experiences of our clients to share.
+While we would LOVE to share the NAMES of our Worst Tenants, we can't.
+We'd get sued.
+And you can't share the names of your worst tenants either (even though we'd all LOVE to know WHO NOT TO RENT TO)!
+We do, however, have TONS of photos and stories from our own experiences, and past experiences of our clients, to share with you.

 It doesn't matter what profession... this nasty oven was left by a Miami-Dade teacher, mother of three.
 Other photos were of how tenants left property when the landlord thought for sure the people they had rented to, were clean professional people.
 They were shocked when they saw the inside of their properties again.